 The moon holds a special meaning for Koreans.

-When I asked people in Western culture about the full moon, they often spoke of mysterious powers, werewolves, lunacy, or even a face on its surface.
+they often spoke of mysterious powers, werewolves, lunacy, or even a face on its surface.

 There is a holiday called Chuseok, similar in spirit to Thanksgiving.

-Because it follows the lunar calendar, a full moon always rises in the sky on that day,
+a full moon always rises in the sky that night.

-and families gather beneath it, making wishes to the moon.
+Families gather beneath it, making wishes together.

 When I lived in the city,